Souk21/jsfx-lint/README.md

 Default severity: `warning`

-@sample section without audio input/output.
-Code should be moved to @block section.
+A @sample section without audio input/output.
+The code should be moved to the @block section.

 ```
 @sample